SinghSaumya08/3d-data-visualisation/README.md

 Access the visualization by opening a web browser and navigating to http://localhost:8000.

+Double-check that you've started the web server using python -m http.server in the directory where your HTML files are located.

 License
 This project is licensed under the MIT License.